raspberrypilearning/catch-the-bus/en/step_5.md

 --- task ---
 **Test:** Click the green flag and watch your animation.
 The bus should appear in the centre of the screen and then drive off to the right and disappear.

+Is everyone on the bus when it leaves?
+You can change the amount of time the bus waits if you need to.
 --- /task ---

 --- save ---